 There is some contention about the purpose of training wheels.
-Given the name, are these wheels supposed to “train” a beginner how to ride a bike?
+Given the name, are these wheels supposed to “train” a beginner on how to ride a bike?
 Well, yes and no. Training wheels are designed to help someone, often a child, get comfortable on a bike.
 However, the apparatus won’t teach the rider how to balance — an essential skill for actually riding a bike.

-With traditional bicycles, the primary purpose of training wheels is to help keep the rider stay upright as they become familiar with the motions of pedaling, which can be difficult to learn on its own especially for a child.
+With traditional bicycles, the primary purpose of training wheels is to help keep the rider stay upright as they become familiar with the motions of pedalling, which can be difficult to learn on its own, especially for a child.
 Imagine learning how to pedal at the same time that you’re learning how to balance!
 So yes, in a way, training wheels can teach a kid how to ride but they accomplish only part of the equation.

 But how about training wheels for dirt bikes?
 Even though there is no need to pedal when on a dirt bike, training wheels are still helpful in keeping the rider stable as they learn how to brake, steer, and throttle.